electric-eloquence/fepper-npm/README.md

 const patternlab = new Patternlab(config, cwd);
 ```

-Fepper's `Patternlab` constructor recognizes a second parameter (a working
+Fepper's `Patternlab` constructor recognizes a second argument (a working
-directory parameter) for instantiating a `patternlab` object.
+directory argument) for instantiating a `patternlab` object.
 This allows it to
 be instantiated from any directory within any task runner or custom application.

 Fepper exposes these methods on the `patternlab` object: